Nkosana-263/alx-low_level_programming/0x00-hello_world/README.md

 nkosana@ubuntu:~/c/0x00$
 ```

 ## Task 8.

-UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
+> "UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity." - Dennis Ritchie

 [`101-quote.c`](101-quote.c)
 Prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19,` followed by a new line, to the standard error.